brightboy373/Exploratory-Data-Analysis-on-Retail-Sales-for-Oasis-Infobyte/README.md

  - Customer Insights: Aggregated data by gender, age group, and revenue.

  - Product Performance: Aggregated data by product category, gender, and revenue.

+## Insights:
+### Customer Analysis:
+-	51% of our customers are female.
+This shows that we have more female customers then male but the gap between the both gender is very close.
+51% of our Revenue also came from the female gender which makes them our most valuable customer segment.